aleon2020/cable_driven_parallel_robot_2d/README.md

 ros2 topic echo /pulley_parameters
 ```

-3. Publish one of the following sets of commands messages in the corresponding topic to send the coordinates to which you want to move the end effector:
+3. Publish ONLY ONE of the following sets of commands messages in the corresponding topic to send the coordinates to which you want to move the end effector:

 ```sh
 # 1 POINT (FIXED POSITION)